ksmuralikrishna/Leetcode-Top-Interview-150-mycodes/README.md

-# Leetcode-Top-Interview-150-mycodes
+# LeetCode Top Interview 150 Solutions (C#)

-This repository contains my solutions for the **Top Interview 150** problems on LeetCode.
-Each solution is written with clarity and efficiency in mind.
+This repository contains my C# solutions for the **Top Interview 150** problems on LeetCode.
+Each solution is implemented with clarity and efficiency in mind.

 ## 🚀 Features
+- Optimized C# solutions
+- Each file includes the method used for solving the problem
-- Well-structured and optimized solutions
+- Well-structured code with explanations
-- Various programming approaches
 - Regular updates as I progress

 ## 📂 Structure
-Each problem is organized by topic, with clear explanations and comments in the code.
+Each problem is organized by topic, and the method used for solving it is mentioned within the respective code file.

 ## 🤝 Contributions
 Feel free to explore, suggest improvements, or discuss alternative approaches!